 If you make some good decisions regarding the land, you have the opportunity to make more money in the future.
 Once planning permission has been approved on your land then you will likely see a significant increase in its value.

-You can then choose to self-build, and potentially sell on for a larger profit, or you could sell the land with planning permission.
+You can then choose to self-build, and potentially sell on for a larger profit, or you could sell the land at Slate land buyers with planning permission.
 The latter will still help you to make a little money, although not as large of a profit.

 Con – Land Is Expensive